 Opera productions and criticism tend to focus on the power and heroic amorality of the title role, and you can argue that position by noting the contrasting weakness of the other male characters.
 But that’s ignoring most of the opera.
 What’s remarkable about this retelling of the Don Juan story is that it spends much more time with the women than the men.

 The Don Juan character is here with all his personal strengths, but at the same time this is also a retelling of the Marriage of Figaro story (exchanging the “droit du seigneur” for power- and class-based seduction), and it’s the women in this opera who have to pick up the pieces.
 To see Mozart’s intent you just have to follow the music.
-The women are the ones onstage trying with difficulty to live in the world that the male characters have created.
+The women are the ones onstage trying with difficulty to live in the world that the male characters have created, and you can even say they’ve all had bad luck with their lovers.
 The power relationships are made clear in both words and music for the seduction scenes.
 And all of the women have stature; Donna Elvira’s second aria is a particularly remarkable example.
 She starts as a comic character, and grows until she gets a kind of credo in that aria.
 Don Giovanni may be dragged down to hell for murder, but the women have to go on.

 It is wrong to view this opera as Don Giovanni’s story exclusively.
 Despite many productions and much music criticism to the contrary, the women’s stories are equally important.
 As examples of the opposite, I’ve seen productions where all three female characters were undercut: It was not Mozart’s idea that Donna Anna was merely another conquest making a fuss, or that Zerlina was a slut, or that Donna Elvira was flat out ridiculous.
 We’ve had centuries of eager male egos producing the opera they wanted instead of the opera as it is.
 I’ve read many comments that the point of Don Giovanni is how boring the world is without him.
 Sound familiar?